M4rbleL1ne/Rain-World-Custom-Tiles-and-Props/README.md

 Credit template:
 - *[insert contributor(s) name(s) here]* for the *[tile(s)/prop(s)/tile fixe(s)/prop fixe(s)]*: *[insert your tile(s)/prop(s)/tile fixe(s)/prop fixe(s) name(s) here]*;
-You can add the editor dependencies after the name: (COM) for RW Community Editor, (MSC) for MSC editor, (DR) for Drought editor...
+Optionally, you can add the editor dependencies after the name: (COM) for RW Community Editor, (MSC) for MSC editor, (DR) for Drought editor...
+Features that require the vanilla editor will (should) work on all, so you don't need to add (VAN).
-(One they should be merged)
+(One day they will be merged)

 If you can't upload files to github, send them to someone else who can and accepts to do it for you.
 That's all I think, have fun!